Grant Application Guidelines 2020-2021

 - Applications are considered twice during each school year in May and November.
 Applications submitted in the spring are to be implemented in the upcoming school year.
 Applications submitted in November must be implemented during the current school year.

-- Grants are awarded through a blind review process, conducted by members of the Foundation's Grant Review Committee.
+- Grants are awarded through a review process conducted by members of the Foundation's Grant Review Committee.

 - The Office of School/Community Engagement will receive approval from your principal/supervisor prior to the Foundation's consideration.